 A Tribute to Edward Henning (1949-2016)

-Originally published in the Samye Ling Diary 2017, reproduced in full here.
+Originally published in the Samye Ling Diary 2017, reproduced with permission by the author in full here.

 Edward combined his IT knowledge with that of Tibetan language and astrology to develop amazing software for the Karmapa and Rumtek monastery, Tai Situpa and Sherab Ling monastery and the Jonang tradition, making much of his work freely available to all interested.
 Many of the things due for review and reform had been tackled by him, due to his diligence, before his passing in 2016 through cancer: the sad loss of a very special person and a loss to Tibetan Buddhism.